zendframework/zf2-documentation/docs/languages/en/modules/zendservice.twitter.rst

    date, so storing them to a database is advised (they can, of course, be refreshed simply be repeating the OAuth authorization process).
 This can only be done while interacting with the user associated with that access token.

-   The previous pre-OAuth version of ``ZendService\Twitter`` allowed passing in a username as the first parameter rather than within an array.
+   The previous pre-OAuth version of ``ZendService\Twitter\Twitter`` allowed passing in a username as the first parameter rather than within an array.
 This is no longer supported.

 If you have registered an application with Twitter, you can also use the access token